senaite/senaite.queue/CONTRIBUTING.md

 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

-The following is a set of guidelines for contributing to senaite.storage, which is hosted in the [SENAITE Organization](https://github.com/senaite) on GitHub.
+The following is a set of guidelines for contributing to `senaite.queue`, which is hosted in the [SENAITE Organization](https://github.com/senaite) on GitHub.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a [pull request](#how-to-submit-a-pull-request).